Drought-stricken Nevada enacts ban on ‘non-functional’ grass

 “It’s incumbent upon us for the next generation to be more conscious of conservation and our natural resources — water being particularly important,” he said.

 The ban targets what the Southern Nevada Water Authority calls “non-functional turf."
-It applies to grass that virtually no one uses at office parks, street medians and the entrances to housing developments.
+It applies to grass that virtually no one uses at office parks, in street medians and at entrances to housing developments.
 It excludes single-family homes, parks and golf courses.

+Nevada Assemblyman Howard Watts III, the bill's sponsor, said he hopes other western states consider similar action leading up to 2026, when they renegotiate the Colorado River's Drought Contingency Plan.
+He applauded Sisolak for taking concrete action on conservation after Utah Gov. Spencer Cox asked people to pray for rain last week.

+“There's broad acceptance in southern Nevada that if we can take some grass out to preserve the water supply for our communities, then that’s something that we need to do,” he said.
+“This sends a clear message about what other states need to be looking at in order to preserve water.”

-The measure will require the replacement of about 8 square miles (21 square kilometers) of grass in the metro Las Vegas area.
-By ripping it out, water officials estimate the region can reduce annual water consumption by 15% and save about 14 gallons (53 liters) per person per day in a region with a population of about 2.3 million.
+The measure will require the replacement of about 6 square miles (16 square kilometers) of grass in the metro Las Vegas area.
+By ripping it out, water officials estimate the region can conserve 10% of its total available Colorado River water supply and save about 11 gallons (41 liters) per person per day in a region with a population of about 2.3 million.

+“Replacing non-functional turf from Southern Nevada will allow for more sustainable and efficient use of resources, build resiliency to climate change, and help ensure the community’s current and future water needs continue to be met,” said Southern Nevada Water Authority General Manager John Entsminger.

 The ban was passed by state lawmakers with bipartisan support and backing from groups like Great Basin Water Network conservation group and the Southern Nevada Homebuilders’ Association, which wants to free up water to allow for projected growth and future construction.